Intro in Services Framework

 await root.AddEndpointAsync(HandleMax, "max", serializer: NatsJsonSerializer<int[]>.Default);

-Make a request of the min
+Make a request of the min endpoint of the minmax service, within the minmax group.

 Note that there’s nothing special about this request, it’s just a regular NATS